natesilva/jayschema/README.md

 Manually register *schema*.
 Useful if you have several related schemas you are working with.
 The optional *id* can be used to register a schema that doesn’t have an `id` property, or which is referenced using a unique id.

+**Returns:** an array of missing schemas.
+A missing schema is one that was `$ref`erenced by the registered schema, but hasn’t been regisetered yet.
+If no missing schemas were referenced, an empty array is returned.

+See “Schema Loading”.

+### JaySchema.prototype.getMissingSchemas()

+Returns an array of missing schemas.
+A missing schema is one that was `$ref`erenced by a `register()`ed schema, but the referenced schema has not yet been loaded.

+See “Schema Loading”.

 ### Loaders

 While you can define your own loader to pass to the constructor, JaySchema includes one built-in loader for your convenience.